Learn what information to gather and review before starting your business credit application.

 Review your credit history

 When assessing creditworthiness, both your personal and business finances matter.
-On the business side, a bank will determine if your business is generating a positive cash flow.
-On the personal side, a bank will want to know if you are earning enough income to support not only your current debt, but also the debt that you’re requesting.
+Lenders will want to determine if your business is generating a positive cash flow.
+Lenders will also want to know if you are earning enough income to support not only your current debt, but also the debt that you’re requesting.

-Before you approach a lender, request a copy of your personal credit report from the three consumer credit reporting agencies (Experian, Equifax, and TransUnion) and your small business credit report from Dunn & Bradstreet.
+Before you apply for credit, request a copy of your personal credit report from the three consumer credit reporting agencies (Experian, Equifax, and TransUnion) and your business credit report from Dun & Bradstreet.
 Review your reports carefully for accuracy.
 If you spot an error, file an online dispute with the applicable agency as soon as possible (within 30 days of receiving your report).

 Gather financial documents